compiled-beetle/Leet-Speak/README.md

-# leet-speak Encoder/Decoder
+# Leet-Speak Encoder/Decoder

-This is a simple Node.js application for encoding and decoding strings into leet-speak.
+This is a simple Node.js application for encoding and decoding strings into Leet-Speak.

-> NOTE: Decoding leet-speak is not a straightforward process, and the application is not be able to decode all strings
+> NOTE: Decoding Leet-Speak is not a straightforward process, and the application is not be able to decode all strings
 > accurately.
 Only basic level is decoded accurately.

 ## Installation

-1. Clone the repository: `git clone https://github.com/compiled-beetle/leet-speak`
+1. Clone the repository: `git clone https://github.com/compiled-beetle/Leet-Speak`
-2. Navigate to the project directory: `cd leet-speak`
+2. Navigate to the project directory: `cd Leet-Speak`
 3. Install dependencies: `npm install`

 ## Usage

-To encode a string into leet-speak, run:
+To encode a string into Leet-Speak, run:

 ```
 npm start -- -l <level> -e -s "<input_string>"
 ```

-To decode a leet-speak string, run:
+To decode a Leet-Speak string, run:

 ```
 npm start -- -l <level> -d -s "<leet_string>"